 The central goal of our research is to discern fundamental principles of cell shape control and then to apply this knowledge to a variety of disease states.
-Importantly, numerous diseases, including most cancers, lung diseases such as chronic obstructive pulmonary disease (COPD), and degenerative motor neuron disease, derive a significant portion of their etiology from defects in cell mechanics.
+Importantly, numerous diseases, including most cancers and lung diseases such as chronic obstructive pulmonary disease (COPD), derive a significant portion of their etiology from defects in cell mechanics.
 Yet, cell mechanics has really not been explored as a source of novel therapeutic targets.

 Among the earliest inputs that cells experienced, mechanical stress (forces) guide and direct behavior of cells, including when they are part of tissues, organs, and organ systems.
 These mechanical stresses are propagated through the cell’s skin (the cell cortex), which is a composite material of membrane and cytoskeleton.
 Key molecular machinery senses the forces, and through mechanotransduction, the mechanical signals may be converted into biochemical signals, which guide cell behavior.
 Different proteins sense and respond to different types of deformation.

 Over many years, we have deciphered the mechanochemical system that governs cytokinesis cell-shape change.
 While the textbook view has the mitotic spindle as the principle driver, the system is really structured as a control system with many feedback loops.
 The long axis rule, which was described in the 19th Century and states that the mitotic spindle will elongate along the long axis of the cell, already predicts such a feedback system.
 Indeed, the mitotic spindle sends cues to the equatorial and polar cortices.